Maximal coin-position entanglement generation in a quantum walk for the third step and beyond regardless of the initial state

+For instances, the optimal $\bm b$ in the first column of~\cref{Fig:conceptandoptimazation}(d) is $\bm b=01111111111010111011$, which corresponds to a four-step gEQW with $\Delta_1=11$, $\Delta_2=2$, $\Delta_3=4$ and $\Delta_4=3$ (See~\cref{App:gEQW} for more details).
+Compared to the QW with disorder in the coin operation, the gEQW exhibits a faster spreading while maintaining the capability of asymptotic MEG~\cite{Pires2019SR,Naves2022PRA}. }

-The experimental setup to implement 1D DTQW is shown in~\cref{Fig:Setup}(a).
+{We implement the 1D DTQW with the well-established dynamical evolution of single photon in linear optical network~\cite{Broome2010PRL,Xue2014NJP,Xue2015PRL}.} The experimental setup is shown in~\cref{Fig:Setup}(a).
 The coin state is encoded in the photon's polarization degree of freedom by $\ket{H(V)}=\ket{0(1)}$, where $\ket{H(V)}$ denotes the horizontal (vertical) polarization.
-The position state is encoded in the photon's spatial degree of freedom, i.e., the longitudinal spatial modes.
-Two photons in state $\ket{H}\ket{V}$ with central wavelength at 810~nm are generated from a periodically poled potassium titanyl phosphate (PPKTP) crystal pumped by an ultraviolet CW laser diode with the central wavelength at 405~nm.
-The two photons are then separated by a polarizing beam splitter (PBS), which transmits the horizontal polarization and reflects vertical polarization.
-The reflected photon is detected by single-photon detector (SPD) to serve as a trigger.
-The transmitted photon is sent into the photonic network consisting of waveplates and birefringent calcite beam displacers (BDs), in which the longitudinal spatial mode of injected photon is denoted as the start position of the walker $\ket0_\text{w}$.
-The coin operations $\hat{C}_t$ are realized by waveplates which rotates the polarization of photon, and the BD transmits the vertical polarization while deviating from the horizontal polarization so that BD acts as shift operation $\hat{S}$.
+The position state is encoded in the photon's spatial degree of freedom, i.e., the transverse spatial modes.
+Two photons in state $\ket{H}\ket{V}$ with a central wavelength at 810~nm are generated from a periodically poled potassium titanyl phosphate (PPKTP) crystal pumped by an ultraviolet {continuous-wave} laser diode with the central wavelength at 405~nm~\cite{Li2021PRR,Ding2021PRR,Zhang2021PRL}.

+{During our experiment, the count rate of two-photon coincidences is about $2.8\times10^4$/s with a pump power of 10mW.} The two photons are then separated by a polarizing beam splitter (PBS), which transmits the horizontal polarization and reflects vertical polarization.
+The reflected photon is detected by a single-photon detector (SPD) to serve as a trigger.
+The transmitted photon is sent into the photonic network consisting of waveplates and birefringent calcite beam displacers (BDs), in which the longitudinal spatial mode of the injected photon is denoted as the start position of the walker $\ket0_\text{p}$.
+The coin operations $\hat{C}_t$ are realized by waveplates which rotates the polarization of the photon, and the BD transmits the vertical polarization while deviating from the horizontal polarization so that the BD acts as the shift operation $\hat{S}$.

+{By carefully adjusting the position between any pair of two BDs, we observe an average interference visibility beyond 0.99.
+Note that if no waveplate is set between two BDs, the concatenation of two BDs corresponds to the shift operator~(\ref{Eq:shiftoperator_gEQW}) with $\Delta_t=2$.
+The outgoing state is detected by a state analyzer as shown in~\cref{Fig:Setup}(a).
+The projective measurement on the position state $\ket{x}$ is achieved by placing a SPD at the corresponding output mode of the optical network, and the projective measurement on an arbitrary coin state is implemented by a HWP, a QWP and a PBS. }